NBCLab/nimare-paper/content/annotation.md

 **N-gram term extraction** refers to the vectorization of text into contiguous sets of words that can be counted as individual tokens.
 The upper limit on the number of words in these tokens is set by the user.

-NiMARE has the function `nimare.annotate.text.generate_counts` to extract n-grams from text.
+NiMARE has the function {py:func}`nimare.annotate.text.generate_counts` to extract n-grams from text.
 This method produces either term counts or term frequency- inverse document frequency (tf-idf) values for each of the studies in a `Dataset`.

 ```{code-cell} ipython3